hak5peaks/Hackers-Nightlight/README.md

 Donwload the Flashtool from https://www.espressif.com/en/support/download/other-tools

-when opening the flashtool, you will want to set Chiptype to ESP32-C3 and make sure WorkMode is on Devlope and LoadMode is on UART
+when opening the flashtool, you will want to set Chiptype to ESP32-C3 and make sure WorkMode is on Develop and LoadMode is on UART

 Once loaded, set the values as follows